-The development of the internal decision support tool continued during the second quarter.
-Such tool aims at implementing, in a systemic and repeatable manner, a process to integrate sustainable development into the Corporation's various projects and investments.
+The drafting of the first integrated sustainable development report was completed in the first quarter.
+The development of an internal decision support tool began in the first quarter.
+Such tool aims at implementing, in a systemic and repeatable manner, a process to integrate the sustainable development into the Corporation's various projects and investments.